MikkelAbildgaard/All-mini-ex/mini_ex(7)newest/readme.md

 What are the advantages in using objects and what might be the limitations?
 What's your experience in using objects?

 Some of the limitations i encountered was definitely placing the placement.
 I had a hard time placing both sliders and checkboxes.
 I had to look at others programs to find the answer to do this.
-To be continued..
+The use of HTML for aesthetic intentions is an important element, however it may challenge your coding process eventually.
+I beleve that for form-art personally, you have exceed these limitations to really create something good.

+Some of the advantages include the classifying element.
+When using several codes at once, it's easier to manage it this way.
+Another force of the using DOM elements, is that you can "quite" easily create interactions between buttons, sliders and so forth.